UnquietBones/getput-adventures/README.md

 # GetPut Adventures - Chapter 1 (Java 11)

-## This Branch

-This branch is for adding some enhancements that I thought of while testing out Room 1

-- Don't allow creation of duplicate items (Items or Actions) **-> DONE!**
-- Refresh the available action lines when they change (Room items / Do Action / Drop Inventory Item)  **-> DONE!**
-- Add some whitespace and "-" to help the visuals for the room descriptions. **-> DONE!**
-- Put a hard wrap on the room printouts so everything lines up nice and pretty **-> DONE!**

----
-## Master ReadMe

 As I learn (relearn) each language I'm creating a small text-based adventure game engine to hash out file I/O, user interfaces, and database queries.
 The first iterations will be horrible and clunky, but it should get better as I go on.

 Feedback on better ways to do this is -as always- appreciated! :)